5969/ATM-GU/README.md

   g.
 User password modification, delete account and other functions ------innovation

-3. For examples of various functions of the ATM system, please refer to the results file.
+3. For examples of various functions of the ATM system,you can see the results file.